 Next, I decided to tackle a solution to my old package’s ability to lift in the event of a fast dip, railroad crossing, or accident.
 I hadn’t seen anyone else’s design address this without running screws through the car’s body, which is a show-stopper for me.
 A popular commercial maker of deletes told me that his kit is held in place mostly by gravity and friction.
 It doesn’t even fasten to the seat back hinges, like mine.
 I wanted a better solution, especially since my package would have doors.
 Refer to the photo of the naked frame in the previous paragraph and you’ll see that I added tabs in the center of each cross-piece.
 Those points are where I bolt-down the doors.
 Look more closely at the top of the photo and you’ll see a turn-buckle that pulls the frame down against an outboard LATCH tether point.
 Later, I decided to use the turn-buckle on the seat bottom’s anchor.
 That point provides more leverage for the front of the frame and is what’s shown with this paragraph.
 THIS is the “lateral load” to which I referred earlier.

-Whether created by stereo amplifiers, a pair of ham radios, or their associated power regulation, the potential for heat to build in the tight, 1-cubic foot equipment space had always been a concern.
+Whether created by stereo amplifiers, a trio of ham radios, or their associated power regulation, the potential for heat to build in the tight, 1-cubic foot equipment space had always been a concern.
 I haven’t had anything overheat, except one time during an unrealistic 90-minute torture test in which the equipment fail-safed as designed.
 Building a new rear seat delete package seemed like a great time to address airflow through the space.
-I bought two pairs of 3-inch USB-powered fans, as well as a thermostatic controller to activate them after the equipment area exceeds 88°F. The four fans are mounted to the front wall of the delete and move 104 cubic feet per minute.
+I installed six 12V 80mm fans by Noctua and a thermostatic controller to activate them after the equipment area exceeds 105°F. The fans are mounted to the front wall of the delete and move 180 cubic feet per minute.